Dual diagnosis treatment texas - Heights Behavioral Health, Houston

 Trauma-Focused Therapy (CPT & EMDR)

-Because untreated trauma so often drives both depression and addiction, we treat it directly with CPT and EMDR rather than working around it.
+Because untreated trauma so often drives both the depression and the addiction, we treat it directly with CPT and EMDR rather than working around it.

 Somatic Experiencing & Neurofeedback